-Medicare is a federally funded government health program that helps pay for medical bills and prescription drug costs for persons age 65 or older and for certain disabled persons.
-There are four parts to Medicare: Part A (hospital insurance); Part B (medical insurance); Part C (Medicare managed care plans); and Part D (prescription drug plan).
+Medicare is a federally funded government health care program that helps pay for medical bills and prescription drug costs for people 65 or older and for certain disabled individuals.
+There are four parts to Medicare: Part A (hospital insurance); Part B (medical insurance); Part C (Medicare Advantage managed care plans); and Part D (prescription drug plan).
 Medicare Parts A and B are administered by the government, whereas Parts C and D are approved by the government but run by private insurance companies.
-This article will focus on Part C, which is called Medicare Advantage managed care, and offer Medicare tips on how to successfully navigate the sometimes confusing landscape of Medicare and how to choose the right plan.

 Part B (medical insurance) covers outpatient hospital care that Part A may not cover, such as physical therapy and some home health care, when they are medically necessary.
-Part B requires payment of a monthly premium (currently about $100).
+Part B requires payment of a monthly premium ($134 as of 2018).

-In lieu of continuing to accept benefits from Medicare Parts A and B, you have the choice of enrolling in a managed care plan--Part C of Medicare, referred to as Medicare Advantage.
-Medicare Advantage is a privately run health care plan that combines the benefits from Medicare Parts A and B. While the government doesn't control the cost of Medicare Advantage, it does regulate who can enroll in the plan and when they can do so.
+In lieu of continuing to accept benefits from Medicare Parts A and B, you have the choice of enrolling in a managed care plan (Part C, called Medicare Advantage) through a privately run health care plan that combines the benefits from Medicare Parts A and B. While the government doesn't control the cost of Medicare Advantage, it does regulate who can enroll in the plan and when they can do so.

 Medicare Advantage plans include managed care plans such as:

 If you enroll in Medicare Advantage, you receive all of your Medicare benefits through the plan.
-You will have to pay the monthly premium for Medicare Part B, and may have to pay an additional premium for the extra benefits the Medicare Advantage plan offers.
-Depending on your Medicare Advantage plan, it may or may not include a prescription drug plan.
+You'll have to pay the monthly premium for Medicare Part B, and may have to pay an additional premium for the extra benefits the Medicare Advantage plan offers.
+Depending on your plan, it may or may not include a prescription drug plan.

-Keeping these advantages and disadvantages in mind, there are a few Medicare tips which you should follow or investigate when choosing your Medicare Advantage plan, or in deciding whether to enroll at all.
+Keeping these advantages and disadvantages in mind, there are a few tips which you should follow or investigate when choosing your plan, or in deciding whether to enroll at all.